Pierres en lumières - Stones in lights (17th of May 2014)

 Pierres en lumières - Stones in lights (16th of May 2015)

-The musical ensemble Vino tinto
+musical ensemble Vino tinto

-In the illuminated chapel, a very beautiful concert of columbian folk music was given by Adolfo Rodriguez (flute), Alejandro Guzman (singing and percussion) and Gustavo Monte de Oca (guitar).
+For the 4th édition of "Stones in lights" organized by the Heritage Foundation and the Departemental Council of Calvados, our association has invited the columbian musical group Vino tinto.
+In the illuminated chapel, a very beautiful concert of columbian folk music was given by Adolfo Rodriguez (flute), Alejandro Guzman (singing and percussion) and Gustavo Monte de Oca (guitar). |

+Musical styles were very various : fierce and languid musics from the Andes, joyful village dances.
 About 30 persons listened to this high-level concert.
-We hope you will be more numerous for the next musical event in the chapel : the concert of sunday afternoon, the 20th of September 2015, within the framework of Heritage days.
+We hope you will be more numerous for the next musical event in the chapel : the concert of sunday afternoon, the 20th of September 2015, within the framework of Heritage days. |

-The audience heartily applauded musicians.
+audience heartily applauded musicians.

 Our association in the magazine of the Heritage Foundation (Fondation du Patrimoine)